Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

-\subsection{Discussion - Privacy Budget, Training Time and Limitations}
+\subsection{Discussion -- Privacy Budget, Training Time and Limitations}

 \descr{Setting $\epsilon$ for Data Collaboration.} The value of $\epsilon$ used depends on the size of the dataset, with a smaller $\epsilon$ required for larger datasets.
-However, for all the datasets used in the experiment, $\epsilon$ in the range $(0.3,0.5)$ the accuracy of the model $\widetilde{M_2}$ is higher than that of $M_1$, and lower than that of $M_2$.
-Thus, party $P_2$ can set an $\epsilon$ within this range, which provides visible benefits for $P_{1}$ to assist the data collaboration agreement while not releasing too much about $P_{2}$'s own model performance/privacy.
+However, for all the datasets used in the experiment, with $\epsilon$ in the range $(0.3,0.5)$ the accuracy of the model $\widetilde{M_2}$ is higher than that of $M_1$, and lower than that of $M_2$.
+Thus, party $P_2$ can set an $\epsilon$ within this range, which provides visible benefits for $P_{1}$ to proceed with data collaboration in the clear.

-\descr{Fast Training of Our Protocol.} As observed in Table~\ref{tab:final_results}, the training time of our protocol (over ciphertext) shows many orders of magnitude faster than protocols using entirely FHE operation reported in \cite{hesamifard2018privacy,nandakumar2019towards,lou2020glyph}.
-This is a direct result of the intuition of our protocol.
-That is, we managed to keep the forward and backward propagations in the clear even though some labels from the training data are encrypted.